Software Development: Definition, Types, Methodologies, and More

 - To meet a specific need of a client or an organization - for example: a customer management system

 - To meet a presumed need of a potential market or a group of customers - for example: a commercial trading application

 - To control a hardware it is embedded into - for example: a software integrated into an IoT (Internet of Things) to control it

 - To meet a personal need - for example: a simple self-build software to automate simple task

 Depending on its purpose, a piece of software can fit into one of these categories

-- Programming software.
-This is where programmers write, test, and debug code to develop other software.
-Assemblers, debuggers, intepreters,... are all programming software.
+- Programming software: This is where programmers write, test, and debug code to develop other software.
+Assemblers, debuggers, interpreters,... are all programming software.